nikp06/MyMDB/README.md

 # MyMDB
 MyMDB - My Movie Database - is a web application for managing movie ratings/wishlists/thougths and getting inspiration for new movies along the way
+I explain what this web application allows one to do in [this video](https://youtu.be/81mJzrJcSQ4).

 ## About MyMDB